bhsbmy/Naive-Bayes/README.md

 # Naive Bayes Classification for Spam Email Detection

-The purpose of this study is to gain an understanding of a Big Data method not covered in CHEMENG 4H03 scope, which was chosen to be the Naive Bayes Classification method.
+The purpose of this study is to gain an understanding of a Big Data method not covered in the course scope, which was chosen to be the Naive Bayes Classification method.
 The pipeline flow is based on the article: 10.1109/ICCONS.2018.866295.

 ## Method